cneal05/Engineering_4_Notebook/README.md

 [CrashAvoidanceFourCode](raspberry-pi/Crash_Avoidance_Part_4.py)

 ### Reflection
 Learning how to use the altimeter, something that we have not yet used yet in this class was somewhat of a difficulty.
+After setting up the altimeter I had to test the altimeter by raising the Pico up to a certain height but the wire connecting the pico to the computer was not long enough so I needed a extrenal power source.
+After hooking up the power source I could upload the code to the pico and go and walk upstairs.

 &nbsp;